Meet the Team

 Carla Vazquez Ramos' work is focused on local and systemic therapy for glioblastoma using verteporfin-loaded microparticles and nanoparticles, and on using melatonin as an enhancer for temozolomide in glioblastoma.

-She also acts as a patient liaison with the Department of Neurologic Surgery and contributes in the strategy for Latin America Demand Generation in the International Business Development Department at Mayo Clinic.
-Additionally, as a key member of Dr. Quinones-Hinojosa's nonprofit organization, Mission:BRAIN, she coordinates altruistic outreach trips where surgeries are performed at no cost for those in dire need and no resources in developing communities.
+She also acts as a patient liaison with International Services and the Department of Neurologic Surgery at Mayo Clinic.
+Additionally, she coordinates altruistic outreach trips in developing communities as a key member of Dr. Quinones-Hinojosa's nonprofit organization, Mission:BRAIN.

 Carla joined the Brain Tumor Stem Cell Research Lab after graduating from Dickinson College in 2015 with a Bachelor of Science in neuroscience and pre-med.
 She joined Dr. Quinones-Hinojosa's lab at Johns Hopkins University and continued to work with the team when it moved to Mayo Clinic.